krisoshea-eth/cohort-seven/projects/lodestar-eip-7732-builder.md

 **Base branch uncertainty.** `unstable`, a Glamsterdam devnet branch, or FOCIL-related work if Nico recommends it -- kept open deliberately.

-**Builder identity, registration, and balance.** Builders onboard through dedicated EIP-8282 deposit/exit request contracts (deposits carry inline-verified proofs of possession; exits are authorized by the builder's execution address), need active status and excess balance covering bids plus pending payments, and Lodestar's `Infinity` self-build sentinel is not a valid `uint64`.
+**Builder identity, registration, and balance.** Builders onboard through dedicated EIP-8282 deposit/exit request contracts (deposits carry inline-verified proofs of possession; exits are authorized by the builder's execution address), need active status and excess balance covering bids plus pending payments.
 Registration must be reproducible on a devnet, and deposit-signature verification is a known performance surface (Lodestar #9436).

 **Payload cache correctness.** The exact bid -> payload mapping must survive to reveal; misses and mismatches fail closed.
 Recent envelope-cache and idempotency PRs show this path has real resource and correctness edge cases.